tensorflow/model-analysis/g3doc/faq.md

 ### Why don't MultiClassConfusionMatrix metrics match binarized ConfusionMatrix metrics

 These are actually different calculations.
-Binarization performs a one-vs-rest comparison for each class ID independently (i.e. the prediction for each class is compared separately against the thresholds provided).
+Binarization performs a comparison for each class ID independently (i.e. the prediction for each class is compared separately against the thresholds provided).
 In this case it is possible for two or more classes to all indicate that they matched the prediction because their predicted value was greater than the threshold (this will be even more apparant at lower thresholds).
 In the case of the multiclass confusion matrix, there is still only one true predicted value and it either matches the actual value or it doesn't.
 The threshold is only used to force a prediction to match no class if it is less than the threshold.
 The higher the threshold the harder for a binarized class's prediction to match.
 Likewise the lower the threshold the easier it is for a binarized class's predictions to match.
 The means that at thresholds > 0.5 the binarized values and the multiclass matrix values will be closer aligned and at thresholds < 0.5 they will be farther apart.

+For example, let's say we have 10 classes where class 2 was predicted with a probability of 0.8, but the actual class was class 1 which had a probability of 0.15.
+If you binarize on class 1 and use a threshold of 0.1, then class 1 will be considered correct (0.15 > 0.1) so it will be counted as a TP, However, for the multiclass case, class 2 will be considered correct (0.8 > 0.1) and since class 1 was the actual, this will be counted as a FN.
+Because at lower thresholds more values will be considered positives, in general there will be higher TP and FP counts for binarized confusion matrix than for the multiclass confusion matrix, and similarly lower TN and FN.

-For these to align we would need to double count TP, etc which cause the multiclass table to be out of alignment.
-The following is an example of observed differences between MultiClassConfusionMatrixAtThresholds and the corresponding counts from binarization.
+The following is an example of observed differences between MultiClassConfusionMatrixAtThresholds and the corresponding counts from binarization of one of the classes.

 ![MultiClassConfusionMatrixAtThresholds vs Binarized](images/multi_class_vs_binarized_metric_calculations.png)